rbannist/ContainersOnAzure_IntroLab/README.md

 Now we will deploy our container to [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

 In the command terminal, login using the AZ CLI and we will start off by creating a new resource group for our Container instance.
-At the time of writing this functionality is still in preview and is thus not available in all regions (it is currently available in westeurope, eastus, westus), hence why we will create a new resource group just in case.
+At the time of writing this functionality is still in preview and is thus not available in all regions (it is currently available in westeurope, eastus, westus).

 Enter the following:

 ```
-az group create --name <yourACIresourcegroup> --location <westeurope, eastus, westus>
+az group create --name <yourACIresourcegroup> --location westeurope
 ```

 ### Associate the environment variables with Azure Container Instance

-We will now deploy our container instance via an ARM template, which is [here](https://github.com/rbannist/ContainersOnAzure_MiniLab/blob/master/azuredeploy.json) but before we do, we need to edit this document to ensure we set our environment variables.
+We will now deploy our container instance via an ARM template, which is [here](https://github.com/rbannist/ContainersOnAzure_IntroLab/blob/master/azuredeploy.json) but before we do, we need to edit this document to ensure we set our environment variables.

 In the document, the following section needs to be amended, adding your environment keys like you did before: